jgkramer/jgkramer.github.io/_posts/2022-12-14-Seasonality.md

 * I start with a warm climate (Nevada, where I currently live), and notice a two-peak distribution throughout the year of electricity usage: a big peak in the summer (cooling) and a smaller, but distinctive, peak in the winter (likely heating).
 * I then compare this to electricity usage in a cooler climate (Connecticut), which similarly has a two-peak pattern.
 Not surprisingly, the summer peak in Connecticut is smaller than Nevada; but the winter peak is not as prominent as I might have expected, likely because much of heating **energy** usage is not supplied by **electricity** but rather by fossil fuels directly (oil and gas).
 A good reminder that **electricity consumption** is not the same as **total energy consumption**.
 * To see if this two-peak pattern was universal, I checked the extremes: Alaska and Florida.
 Indeed, these two states (almost uniquely) have only one peak: Alaska's climate requires little to no cooling in the summer (so there is only a winter heating peak) and Florida requires little heating (so there is only a summer cooling peak).
-* Finally, I look (with a neat mapping package in Python) at the size of the summer and winter peaks throughout the country.
+* Finally, I look at the size of the summer and winter peaks throughout the country.
 Summer follows climate relatively intuitively: the hotter the summer, the bigger the summer electricity consumption peak.
 Winter is more complicated, and reflects both climate as well as the electricity / energy distinction, because homes in different parts of the country are heated by different means.
 <!--more-->

 ## Nevada: Double Peak, Emphasis on Summer Cooling